bec-archer/SR80-Manuals/user-manual.md

 5. **Parts vs. Labor** — Total parts cost, total labor cost, and grand total.
 Only available if the parts/labor split is turned on in Shop Settings — otherwise you'll see a message telling you to enable it.
 6. **Warranty Summary** — Count of warranty jobs and items vs non-warranty jobs in the same period.
 Warranty work is always $0 but the volume is tracked.
 7. **Repeat Customers** — Customers who've had more than one job, with at least one completed in the selected period.
 Shows lifetime job count, jobs in the selected range, and total lifetime spend.
 Sorted by most jobs first.
+8. **Revenue by Company** — Revenue totals grouped by company.
+Shows each company's total revenue, job count, and item count for the selected period.
+"Walk-in / No Company" groups all jobs without a company.
+Sorted by highest revenue first.
+9. **Jobs by Company** — Job history grouped by company.
+Shows every closed job under each company with job number, customer name, date, item count, and cost.
+Sorted by most jobs first.

 #### Exporting to CSV